-CE614 TRANSPORTATION SYSTEMS RELIABILITY AND SAFETY
+CE614 TRANSPORTATION SYSTEMS

-- To learn the planning, operation and maintenance of different modes of transport and their integration, interaction and impact on environment. - To be aware of the development of transport, various road development plans and policies in India.

-• To study the terminal operational controls of urban transportation systems.
+- To introduce the functions and problems in the planning for a transportation system - To learn the operation and maintenance of different modes of transport and their integration, interaction and impact on environment. - To be aware of the development of transport, various road development plans and policies in India. - To explain the factors influencing capacity and level of service for different transportation systems - To study the terminal operational controls of urban transportation systems.